-• Pitch story ideas to editors and/or request available stories and assignments.

-- Log in to Canvas at least once per week and post 10 weekly check-ins/self-evaluations.
-Absence in Canvas for two weeks may result in being dropped from the class - Specific requirements vary by course section and assignment.
+- Pitch story ideas to editors and/or request available stories and assignments. - Log in to Canvas at least once per week and post 10 weekly check-ins/self-evaluations.
+Absence in Canvas for two weeks may result in being dropped from the class. - Specific requirements vary by course section and assignment.
 Expect to spend at least three hours per week on assignments. - Complete readings, discussion and assignments and quizzes in Canvas as assigned. - Receive content assignments from editors in FLOW.
 Do not create content before it's been assigned/approved (exceptions are breaking news and short videos or photos for social media). - Behave in a professional manner, complete assignments by deadline and stay in contact with editors. - Spend an average of three hours per week on JOUR 62 work.
-Content estimates: - o 62a Reporting Four or more interview-based story assignments, graded out of 175 points each. - o 62b Photography Four or more photo story assignments, graded out of 175 point each. - o 62c Video Three or more video assignments, grading varies. - o 62d Digital Three or more hours per week, grading varies. - 62e Graphics Four or more graphic assignments, graded out of 175 points each.
+Content estimates: - o 62a Reporting Four or more interview-based story assignments. - o 62b Photography Four or more photo story assignments. - o 62c Video Three or more video assignments. - o 62d Digital Three or more hours per week. - o 62e Graphics Four or more graphic assignments.

 Item Number Points per Total

 Quiz - handbook and syllabus 1 50 50

 Weekly Reports 10 10 100

 Specialty Assignments (different for JOUR 62a, b, c, d and e) 1-2 50-100 100

-Assignment in FLOW (on time, followed guidelines) 2-4 or more 100-350 700
+Assignment in FLOW (on time, followed guidelines) 3-4 or more 100-250 700

 Questionnaire, end-of-quarter/final report 2 25 50

 Total 1,000